0x4248/Scrapbook/README.md

-# Scrapbook
+# Nexus

-This repository is a collection of small systems experiments, one-off tools, hardware tests, and other work that doesn’t justify a standalone project.
-The layout is intentionally simple: each directory contains an isolated piece of work with its own notes and build files.
-Nothing here is polished; most of it exists to answer a question, verify a behavior, or document a quirk.
+Primary repository containing all my projects, experiments, utilities, prototypes, and systems work — effectively a personal megarepo.
+This is the canonical source for everything I develop.

+- Each subdirectory is self-contained, with its own build instructions, notes, or Makefiles.
+- Nothing is guaranteed polished; most code exists to verify behavior, prototype ideas, or document quirks.
-For projects that don’t fit cleanly into a tree (binaries, raw dumps, etc.), see the repository JunkDrawer.
+- Outputs that do not belong in a source tree (binaries, dumps, generated artifacts) live in the JunkDrawer repository.